ttngu207/neurodatawithoutborders.github.io/_pages/nwb_example_data.md

 ## Allen Institute for Brain Science: pre-release (May, 2019)

-A collection of *pre-release* example (1) extracellular eqhys and (2) behavior optical physiology datasets  is available for download [here](http://download.alleninstitute.org/informatics-archive/prerelease/)
+A collection of *pre-release* example (1) extracellular electrophysiology and (2) behavior calcium imaging datasets is available for download [here](http://download.alleninstitute.org/informatics-archive/prerelease/)